Recognition Programs Banner

 • ASBA School Board Service Award – 30 or more years of school board service

-ASBA tracks board members’ participation in ASBA events and The Southern Region Leadership Conference.
+ASBA tracks board members’ participation in ASBA events and the Southern Region Leadership Conference.
 ASBA also records the hours earned and notifies board members when they achieve any of these six recognition levels.
 Each school district must notify the Arkansas Department of Education at the end of each calendar year regarding each school board member’s earned training credit toward the state-mandated requirement.
 ASBA’s online AR Board Connect system assists districts in keeping records, but the district is responsible for maintaining official board training records.

 Whole Board Award Program

 This program recognizes achievement in education excellence and ethical service to students.
-Boards accomplish this through a shared vision, team effort and unified commitment to ensure the best possible climate and education opportunities in their communities.
-These two levels of awards go to entire school boards, rather than individual members.
+Boards accomplish this through a shared vision, team effort, and unified commitment to ensure the best possible climate and education opportunities in their communities.
+These two levels of awards go to entire school boards rather than individual members.

 • Master Board – earned when all members have achieved the individual Master Board Member award.
 The Master Board receives a commemorative plaque.
 After winning this award, the school district’s board is not eligible for this award again for at least five years.